Computer Vision

 Ever wanted to find a specific object or action in a long video without scrubbing through it manually?
 SemanticSpot is an interactive web app that lets you search videos using natural language.
 You can simply type a query like "the person wearing a blue hat" or "the red coffee mug".
 Behind the scenes, the app uses CLIP to instantly locate the exact timestamp where your search appears, and SAM (Segment Anything) to dynamically track and highlight the object on the screen.
 It’s a smart, zero-shot visual search engine combined with automatic segmentation!

-Object detection, tracking, vision-language models, real-time interaction
+Object segmentation, tracking, vision-language models, open-vocabulary queries

-Interactive Real-Time Semantic Querying of Driving Scenes
+Semantic Querying of Driving Scenes

 Emotion recognition, deep learning, CNN-RNN